sgeisler/nym_hs/README.md

+# Do not use this!
+It's based on a faulty assumption about the privacy Nym provides!
+It needs features from 0.8 to fix it, which isn't released yet.

 # Nym Hidden Service Protocol

 **This software ist pre-alpha and crashes a lot.
 The first connection works normally though.
 I'm slowly addressing all